 Our chosen descent, above.
 A super fun, 40 degree feature that leads to an 800m descent.

 More, steeper chutes to the north.
-A rope would be handy to have for ski cutting in these.

-Descending one of the 1942 chutes, above, after making a couple ski/cornice cuts.
+Descending one of the 1942 chutes, above.

 Great skiing on the lower slopes, though I am sure they are prone to sliding from time-to-time, especially with the steep slopes behind.
 If warranted, stick to the mature timber and keep moving, aiming for the road that is approximated by the above red line.
 The road was overgrown but marked by orange flagging at the time.